SaurabhEffect/tic-tac-toe/README.md

 # Tic Tac Toe

-A minimalist and elegant implementation of the classic Tic Tac Toe game with a luxury-inspired design aesthetic, built with modular vanilla JavaScript.
+A minimalist and elegant implementation of the classic Tic Tac Toe game with a luxury-inspired design aesthetic, built with modular vanilla JavaScript and persistent storage.

 ## 🎯 Overview

 A sophisticated take on the classic Tic Tac Toe game, featuring a luxury-inspired minimal design with cream, beige, charcoal, and gold color palette.
-Built with vanilla JavaScript using ES6 modules, it offers smooth animations, responsive design, clean code architecture, and an elegant user experience.
+Built with vanilla JavaScript using ES6 modules, it offers smooth animations, responsive design, clean code architecture, and persistent data storage using localStorage.

+**Version 1.2 Features**: LocalStorage integration for preferences and game state persistence.

 ## ✨ Features

+### Core Features

 - **Luxury Minimal Design**: Clean interface inspired by high-end brand aesthetics
 - **Two Player Mode**: Play against a friend on the same device